akash-network/awesome-akash/claude-code/README.md

 Enter the password you specified during deployment.

-Use the terminal command `claude login` or log in via the pre-installed extension.
+Use the terminal command `claude auth login` or log in via the pre-installed extension.

 <img alt="image" src="./claude_vs.jpg" />